benmvp/slides/md/2016-no-js-confoo.md

 NOTES:
 - But please do not do that!
-- The code may be simple, but there's **sooo** JavaScript in jQuery
+- The code may be simple, but there's **sooo** much JavaScript in jQuery
 - Instead we can use CSS3 `transition`

 /////